Home » Who We Are » Impact

 • 2.7% of all Long Islanders face food insecurity.

-• Approximately 221,000 people on Long Island suffer from food insecurity– including 65,000 children
+• Approximately 234,000 people on Long Island suffer from food insecurity– including 65,000 children. – Learn more about the programs that feed our neighbors

-• Statewide, more than 2.2M New Yorkers classify as food insecure.
+• Statewide, more than 2.2M New Yorkers are food insecure.

-• Approximately 40% of food-insecure Long Island households are above the poverty level but don’t make enough to keep up with the high cost of living in Nassau and Suffolk Counties.
+• Approximately 40% of food-insecure Long Island households are above the poverty level but don’t make enough to keep up with the high cost of living in Nassau and Suffolk Counties, making them ineligible for nutrition assistance programs such as the Supplemental Nutrition Assistance Program (SNAP). – Learn more about the meal gap and how Long Island Cares is working to close it

-• Children who are hungry are more likely than their peers to experience behavioral issues, reduced ability to learn social skills and impaired cognitive learning – even permanent brain damage.
-Find out more about Children’s Nutrition programs available through Long Island Cares.
+• Food-insecure children are more likely than their peers to experience behavioral issues, reduced ability to learn social skills, and impaired cognitive learning – even permanent brain damage. – Learn more about Long Island Cares’ children’s programs

-• The effects of hunger on the working poor range from lack of stamina and increased illness – which increases missed work time – to feelings of hopelessness and despair.
+• The health effects of hunger range from lack of stamina and increased illness – which increases missed work time – to feelings of hopelessness and despair.

-• Many of these individuals are also mentally, physically, emotionally or socially disabled and face limited employment opportunities, additional barriers, and/or may have difficulty feeding themselves.
+• Many food-insecure individuals are also mentally, physically, emotionally, or socially disabled and face limited employment opportunities, additional barriers, and/or may have difficulty feeding themselves.

 Resource: Feeding America